charkster/cmod_a7_pattern_generator_v1/README.md

 # cmod_a7_pattern_generator_v1

-This Systemverilog design is intended for a Digilent Cmod A7 FPGA board.
+This Systemverilog design is intended for a Digilent Cmod A7 FPGA board. spi_regmap_top.sv is the top-level file with all the instances.

 This design builds upon my "cmod_a7_spi_sram" repository.
 New features include:
 (1) Pattern Generator       - allows 1, 2, 4 or 8 GPIO pins to drive levels from stored binary data in SRAM